Enjoying the view of Mount Tasman and the Fox Glacier from West Hoe Pass

 Good preparation for this trip is our Mount Cook & Westland Glaciers Ski Touring week.

-Alpine Recreation provides alpine touring skis, poles, skins, avalanche transceivers, shovels, and crampons.
+Due to the technical nature of this trip, it is strongly advised that you invest in your own ski touring equipment (and get plenty of practice using it!).
+Alpine Recreation can provide alpine touring skis, poles, skins, avalanche transceivers, shovels, and crampons.
 You need to bring your own alpine ski touring boots.
-A detailed equipment list will be sent at time of booking.
 Outdoor clothing, packs and boots can also be provided at no extra cost if necessary.

 All of your equipment will be checked during the gear check at our office at the start of your trip.
 Any equipment you need to borrow from us will be issued by your guide.